Rotary dial: History

 From as early as 1836 onward, various suggestions and inventions of dials for sending telegraph signals were reported.
 After the first commercial telephone exchange was installed in 1878, the need for an automated, user-controlled method of directing a telephone call became apparent.
-Addressing the technical shortcomings, Almon Brown Strowger invented a telephone dial in 1891.
-Before 1891, numerous competing inventions, and 26 patents for dials, push-buttons, and similar mechanisms, specified methods of signalling a destination telephone station that a subscriber wanted to call.
-Most inventions involved costly, intricate mechanisms and required the user to perform complex manipulations.
+By 1891, numerous inventions were competing for acceptance and 26 patents for dials, push-buttons, and similar mechanisms, specified methods of signaling a destination telephone number.
+Most inventions involved costly, intricate mechanisms and required the user to perform complex operations.

 The first commercial installation of a telephone dial accompanied the first commercial installation of a 99-line automatic telephone exchange in La Porte, Indiana, in 1892, which was based on the 1891 Strowger designs.
 The original dials required complex operational sequences.
 A workable, albeit error-prone, system was invented by the Automatic Electric Company using three push-buttons on the telephone.
 These buttons represented the hundreds, tens, and single units of a telephone number.
 When calling the subscriber number 163, for example, the user had to push the hundreds button once, followed by six presses of the tens button, and three presses of the units button.
 In 1896, this system was supplanted by an automatic contact-making machine, or calling device.
 Further development continued during the 1890s and the early 1900s in conjunction with improvements in switching technology.